Immune to Murder: Adaptations

-A Nero Wolfe Mystery (A&E Network)
+Nero Wolfe (A&E Network)

 "Immune to Murder" was adapted for the second season of the A&E TV series A Nero Wolfe Mystery (2001–2002).
 The episode made its debut August 18, 2002, as the last original broadcast of the series on the A&E Network.
 Directed by John R. Pepper, the teleplay was written by Stuart Kaminsky.
 Interviewed by Publishers Weekly upon being named a Grand Master by the Mystery Writers of America, Kaminsky was asked about his work on Nero Wolfe:

 I ended up writing the last episode, "Immune to Murder," based on one of Rex Stout's short stories.
 I thought it was a terrific series, by the way.
 I don't know for sure why it didn't continue.
 I love the Nero Wolfe/Archie Goodwin novels.
 I just loved listening to those characters in my mind talking to each other …

 Timothy Hutton is Archie Goodwin; Maury Chaykin is Nero Wolfe.
 Other members of the cast (in credits order) include David Schurmann (O.V.
 Bragan), Robert Bockstael (David Leeson), Carlo Rota (Spiros Papps), Susannah Hoffmann (Sally Leeson), Giancarlo Esposito (Ambassador Theodore Kelefy), Seymour Cassel (James Arthur Ferris), Manon von Gerkan (Adria Kelefy), George Plimpton (Cook), Richard Waugh (Capt.
 Jasper Colvin), Matthew Edison (Nate the Trooper) and Steve Cumyn (D.A.
 Herman Jasper).
 Kelefy's home country, not specifically stated in the original short story, is identified as the fictional "Vezenhuego" in the episode.

 The soundtrack includes music by Michael Small, composer for Nero Wolfe, and Angel Villaldo.

 In international broadcasts, the 45-minute A&E version of "Immune to Murder" is expanded into a 90-minute widescreen telefilm.